Central Plugin Directory

 I think this could catapult the use of redmine as it would allow for a large base to get involved in periphery activities besides core redmine development.

-#1 Updated by Vinod Singh over 8 years ago
+#1 Updated by Vinod Singh almost 9 years ago

 IMHO it would be great to follow Apache style management of the plugins.
 Where all mature plugin are at one place and new/experimental plugins at some incubator location.
 That will help people know about the status of plugins and increase their comfort level in using them.